AdejokeOgunyinka/cinch-API/docs/misc.md

+## Library

+A `project/lib` folder has been created to hold reusable codes for common or generic operations within the project.
+Note that codes that goes in this folder should be very independent from business logics or Django codes

+## Other Services

+For the other services namely `notification`, `payment` and `dspa`, the approach to take in ensuring replacability and maintainability will be discuss when implementations requires them.

 ## Docker compose bind mounts

-Bind mount only works well when what is on host is expected to overwrite what is in the container and not the other way round
+Bind mount make sensewhen what's on the host is expected to overwrite what is in the container and not the other way round

 ## Docker compose bind mounts environment variables